 The next thing you'll need to consider is the type of therapy that you're looking for.
 If you need individual therapy, then you should seek out a therapist who does that.
 If you want a group or family therapy you need to make sure that your therapist does that.
 Starting with an individual session may be a great way to get to know your therapist and then determine more about the type of help that you're going to get and just why that type of therapy might be the better way.
 There are also different types of therapy specifically as well, which your therapist will help you understand.

 Don't be afraid to change your therapist either.
 If you think you've found someone that you really like have a session with them.
 If, after the session, you don't feel comfortable or even during the session you don't feel comfortable it's okay to end the session and seek out someone else.
-The most important thing about therapy is feeling comfortable with the person you're sharing with, or you'll never be open to sharing.
 It may take a couple of tries or several tries to find the right person, but you definitely can get there.

 Getting Help With MyTherapist Mental Health Care